wp-plugins/tagpages/readme.txt

 == Screenshots ==

-1. This screenshot shows editing a page in the Admin Menu.
+1. This screenshot illustrates editing a page in the Admin Menu.

 2. The second picture shows the Pages section in the Admin Menu.